 Learning multiplication facts is a vital part of any child’s mathematical development.
 Once rapid recall of multiplication facts becomes possible, a whole host of mathematical activities will seem easier.
 Children need to be able to recall multiplication facts in any order and also to derive associated division facts.

-At Southglade we use TImes Tables Rockstars st practise children's rapid recall of multiplication and division facts.
+At Southglade we use TImes Tables Rockstars to practise children's rapid recall of multiplication and division facts.
 All children from years 2 to 6 have their own individual log in.

 Follow this link to go to the Times Tables Rockstars website.